MichelyFelix/Front-coffe-recipes/README.md

 # Coffee Recipes

-Coffee Recipes is a project developed for the Object-Oriented Systems Analysis and Design course as part of the Bachelor of Information Technology program at UFERSA.
-It is a system for coffee recipes with caffeine control that simulates a social network where each user can register their coffee recipes, including title, description, ingredients, caffeine amount, and preparation method.
+Coffee Recipes it is a system for coffee recipes with caffeine control that simulates a social network where each user can register their coffee recipes, including title, description, ingredients, caffeine amount, and preparation method.
 Users can search for recipes, view a feed with all users' recipes, and even like recipes.

 ## Technologies Used